-The Reno Gem & Mineral Society is a non-profit group organized for the purpose of creating, developing, and encouraging interest in the earth sciences, gem and mineral hobbies.
+The Reno Gem & Mineral Society (RGMS) is a non-profit corporation organized for the purpose of creating, developing, and encouraging interest in the earth sciences, rock, gem and mineral hobbies.

-We ask that perspective members attend a monthly meeting to meet and talk with other members about our society.
+We ask that perspective members attend a monthly meeting to meet and talk with our members about our society.
 Membership applications are available at the monthly meeting.
 2017 annual dues are $35 for an individual, $25 for a student with official student ID, or $50 for a family (household).
 Family members’ children under the age of 18 are dues free.
 Children, accompanied by their member parents, are invited and encouraged to participate in all of our regularly scheduled activities.

 Our Club House:

 A general membership meeting is held on the first Wednesday of each month at 7 p.m. in the meeting room on the 2nd floor of Baldini’s Sports Casino, 865 South Rock Boulevard, Sparks, Nevada 89431.
 This is a non-smoking facility.
 Meetings are open to the general public.
 The program is usually educational and relates to some aspect of the hobby or a related subject.